 - If we begin to make a claim for say 90 employees who have been furloughed and then two weeks later decide to furlough another 20 will HMRC accept two claims or want them all rolled into one claim.
 You can furlough different people at different times, but will need to submit them to the portal at the same time each month.
 You will need to identify and quantify the amount to be reclaimed.
 Furlough costs can only be reclaimed where an employee has been furloughed for at least 3 weeks.

 - Furloughed staff cannot engage in fee earning work or providing a service but can they still receive internal comms from the business via their work email account?
 This is fine, but are excluded from being able to generate income for the employer.

 - Does the employer NI/Pension contribution we can claim also apply to any amounts you are choosing to top up or just to the 80% furlough payment?
-If so how do we calculate this?
-Just to the 80%.
-We are awaiting further guidance on the calculations which will be put on the website when released.
+If so, how do we calculate this?
+NI and pension can be claimed for the 80%, additional contributions due on topped up wages cannot be claimed.

 - Can this operate for Owners/Directors who run the business and take minimal salary for PAYE/NI purposes and then take a monthly dividend?
 Yes, but only to the (typically) minimal salary aspect.
 Not the dividend.
 Such directors can furlough themselves even if they are sole employees.
 Technically they can't then work for the firm, but can continue to perform their statutory obligations as directors eg official legal filings etc.

 - Can we furlough those that are self-isolating?
 For example, have medical conditions and cannot work from home?
 Employees on sick leave or self-isolating should get Statutory Sick Pay, but can be furloughed after this.